|Yemen ©FAO/Rosetta Messori|

 In this context, many stakeholders started to look at alternatives, such as intercropping and integrated farming, involving trees and animals.
-The creation of the International Centre of Research on Agroforestry (ICRAF) was an indication of the international development community's recognition of agrofoerstry as an important land use practice deserving intensified research.
+The creation of the International Centre of Research for Agroforestry (ICRAF) was an indication of the international development community's recognition of agroforestry as an important land use practice deserving intensified research.
 With these research efforts, modern agroforestry can use science to improve already well-established local traditions.

 Agroforestry is increasingly recognized as a beneficial land use practice and is thus becoming more widespread.
 The government of the Philippines was among the first to support agroforestry as a viable strategy for rural development.
-More recently, in 2014, the government of India adopted a National Agroforestry Policy.
+In 2014, the government of India adopted a National Agroforestry Policy.
 Such institutionalization in developing countries demonstrate their commitment to support wider adoption of agroforestry.